 If you want to go big right off the bat, you could consider dedicating an entire room to your indoor grow.
 Spare bedrooms and basements are popular areas for growing weed indoors.
 Keep in mind that if you choose to set up in an entire grow room, it’s going to be the most expensive option and will require the most maintenance.

 Note: The bigger the pot size, the bigger your marijuana plant will be.
 Overall yields will vary depending on pot size, genetics, care of your plants, size of your grow space and lighting.

 Choosing The Best Strain To Grow Indoors

-One of the most exciting things about growing cannabis is choosing your strains.
-When choosing what strain to grow indoors, you’ll need to keep a couple of things in mind.
+One of the most exciting things about growing cannabis indoors is choosing your weed strains.
+When choosing what cannabis strain to grow indoors, you’ll need to keep a couple of things in mind.

 When picking a strain for your indoor grow, choosing cannabis seeds especially suited for indoor growing is your best option.
 Some of the most popular strains to grow indoors include:

 - Gorilla Glue #4: Combines manageable heights of 100-150cm (3-5ft) indoors, with impressive yields of up to 800g/m2 (2,6oz/ft2).

 - Girl Scout Cookies: This modern classic reaches medium-sized heights, with indoor yields of up to 250g/m2 (0,8oz/ft2) or more – a perfect recipe for a truly satisfactory indoor harvest.